-Our executive committee is currently, and was during fiscal 2019, composed of Dr. Moriarty and Messrs.
+During fiscal 2020, our executive committee was composed of Dr. Moriarty and Messrs.
 Concannon and Maleh.
+Dr. Moriarty served on the executive committee until his term on the board expired on July 8, 2020 and Prof. Holthausen was appointed to the committee and Mr. Maleh was appointed as chair of the committee on February 4, 2021.
 Our executive committee has delineated authority to act on behalf of our board of directors in situations arising between regular meetings of our board of directors.
 It is intended that our executive committee will take action only when reasonably necessary to expedite our interests between regularly scheduled board meetings.
-Our executive committee did not meet during fiscal 2019.
+Our executive committee did not meet during fiscal 2020.